nathan-www/vault/README.md

 *It is the user's responsibility to properly store and back-up the private key shares, public key, and any encrypted data*

 ### Vault CLI features
-**Create new vault** - Creates a new vault with the desired number of shares and threshold.
+**Create new vault** - Creates a new vault (generates new 4096-bit RSA keypair, and splits into desired number of shares).
 Will return a list of private key shares, and the vault's public RSA key.

 **Encrypt data** - Encrypts text data using the supplied vault's RSA public key.